lpoetzel/wolt-assignment/README.md

+Delivery Fee Calculator (Frontend)
-Delivery Fee Calculator(Frontend) for Wolt Summer 2023 Engineering Internships
+For Wolt Summer 2023 Engineering Internships Introduction

+This project is a frontend delivery fee calculator that calculates the fee for a delivery order based on several factors such as cart value, distance, number of items, and order time.
-Get Started
+Getting Started

-run the following command:

-'npm install' to install the dependencies

-'npm start' to start the application

-Run Test
+    Install the dependencies by running the following command: npm install Start the application by running npm start

+Running Tests

-'npm run test' to let jest run a few tests for the calculateFee function including edge cases and one for the component
+Run the command npm run test to run a few tests for the calculateFee function, including edge cases and one for the component.
 Dependencies

+The following dependencies are used in this project:

 "dependencies": {
     "@testing-library/jest-dom": "^5.16.5",
     "@testing-library/react": "^13.4.0",
     "@testing-library/user-event": "^13.5.0",